jattenberg/datascience-utilities/README.md

 Requirements:
 =============
 - Python 3.6.
 Other versions of python my work, but this is what I've tested with
-- virtualenv
-- pip
+- pipx / pip

 Building:
 =========

 Just run `./build.sh`!
-This builds the virtualenv and installs the library in that env.
-The script also outputs several aliases that you may want to put in your shell profile for convenience.
+This installs `pipx` if it's not installed using pip and uses `pipx` to build the library in a virtual env, putting that on your path. by default, this is at `~/.local/bin`, which may not be on your path, `pipx` tries to add it.

 The `build.sh` script also accepts an optional parameter "iterm" to facilitate inline plotting in iterm2